aGutierrezSacristan/temporalVariabilityAnalysis/README.md

 # temporalVariabilityAnalysis
-4CE Phase 2.1 Temporal Variability Analysis in Children
+4CE Phase 2.1 Temporal Variability Analysis in Children These analysis are done using the R library EHRtemporalVariability.
+For detail information about this library you can check the publication (https://doi.org/10.1093/gigascience/giaa079): Carlos Sáez, Alba Gutiérrez-Sacristán, Isaac Kohane, Juan M García-Gómez, Paul Avillach.
+EHRtemporalVariability: delineating temporal data-set shifts in Electronic Health Records.
+GigaScience, Volume 9, Issue 8, August 2020

 ## How to run this first approach?
 First, clone the repository: git clone https://github.com/aGutierrezSacristan/temporalVariabilityAnalysis